Lonah Chemtai Salpeter: 2021; 2020 Tokyo Olympics marathon

-In January 2021, Salpeter won the Yarkon Park 5km Road Race in Tel Aviv, with a time of 15:28.
+In January 2021, Salpeter won the Yarkon Park 5 km Road Race in Tel Aviv, with a time of 15:28.

 In February 2021, she won the Tuscany Camp Half Marathon in Siena, Italy, with a time of 1:07:09.

 On 14 March 2021, Salpeter won the Agmon Hahula Marathon in Hula Valley with a time of 2:22:37, and qualified to represent Israel at the delayed 2020 Tokyo Summer Olympics.
 She ran negative splits, running 71:31 in the first half, and 71:06 in the second half.

 On 6 August 2021, after running in the leading pack runners for most of the race, Salpeter came in 66th in the women's marathon at the 2020 Tokyo Olympic Games with a time of 2:48:31.
 She was in the front pack of runners with four kilometers (2.5 miles) to go, in a battle for the bronze medal with Molly Seidel, when she had to pause due to severe pain from intense menstrual cramps.
 She only started running again 20 minutes later, finished 21 minutes behind the winner Peres Jepchirchir, and said: "I will never give up, so I need to cross the finish line.
 I tried my best."
 Shortly after the marathon ended, she said: "I was really proud to represent Israel, I was going today to fight for any medal.
 I apologize that I didn't win," before breaking into tears and walking away from the interview.
 When asked about the problem, she looked at the only female reporter in the crowd and said, “You understand.”
 She explained further: